Government of India: Basic structure

-The government of India, also known as the Union of India (according to Article 300 of the Indian constitution), is modelled after the Westminster system.
-The Union government is mainly composed of the executive, the legislature, and the judiciary, and powers are vested by the constitution in the prime minister, parliament, and the supreme court, respectively.
-The president of India is the head of state and the commander-in-chief of the Indian Armed Forces, whilst the elected prime minister acts as the head of the executive and is responsible for running the Union government.
-The parliament is bicameral in nature, with the Lok Sabha being the lower house, and the Rajya Sabha the upper house.
-The judiciary systematically contains an apex supreme court, 25 high courts, and several district courts, all inferior to the supreme court.
+The Government of India is modelled after the Westminster system.
+The Union government is mainly composed of the executive, the legislature, and the judiciary, and powers are vested by the constitution in the council of ministers, parliament, and the supreme court, respectively.
+The president of India is the head of state and the commander-in-chief of the Indian Armed Forces, while the elected prime minister acts as the head of the executive and is responsible for running the Union government.
+Parliament is bicameral in nature, with the Lok Sabha being the lower house, and the Rajya Sabha the upper house.
+The judiciary systematically contains an apex supreme court, 25 high courts, and hundreds of district courts, all subordinate to the supreme court.